 Best Soft Mattress FAQs

-What is the best soft mattress?
+What is the highest-rated soft mattress?

 For some sleepers, a soft mattress might be better to sleep on.
 This is especially true if you’re of a lighter weight, as a softer surface can be easier to sink into.
 Side sleepers may enjoy a softer mattress because it can offer better pressure relief.
-And if you have sensitive joints or pain concerns, the cradling a soft mattress provides can be beneficial.
+Plus, if you have sensitive joints or pain concerns, the cradling a soft mattress provides can be beneficial.

 Livvi has been writing and researching sleep-based content for over a year.
 This, alongside her penchant for napping and extreme tossing and turning, has made her something close to an “expert” in the realm of sleep science, sleep products, and sleep accessories.
+She’s been consulted for her knowledge of the sleep space by publications such as Authority Magazine, Bustle, and Livingetc.